relayphp/relayphp.github.io/index.md

 {% highlight php %}
 <?php
 use Psr\Http\Message\ResponseInterface as Response;
-use Psr\Http\Message\ServerRequestInterface as Request;
+use Psr\Http\Message\RequestInterface as Request;

 function (
-    Request $request,   // the incoming request
+    Request $request,   // the request
-    Response $response, // the outgoing response
+    Response $response, // the response
     callable $next      // the next middleware
 ) {
     // ...